pinecoders/pinecoders.github.io/books/README.md

 **YTC Price Action Trader**, [Lance Beggs](http://www.ytcpriceactiontrader.com)
 All around book describing how to read market moves.
 Apart from other popular techniques like SR, etc, Beggs explains the concepts of strength & weakness and candle sentiment analysis.
 Laid out in a way, which can be coded into trading system.
 As an example, this is a [script covering candle sentiment](https://www.tradingview.com/script/5fSgjYoM-YTC-Candlestick-Sentiment/).

+## Leasurely but useful

+**Incerto Series**, Nassim Nicholas Taleb
+An illuminating journey into opacity and randomness.
+A humbling study of our shortcomings in appraising reality, past, present and future.
+The stimulating and funny work of an unashamedly radical thinker who decided to take some time off from trading to walk slowly and rethink large parts of what we consider to be knowledge—and what can be considered knowable.